 Computer Science and Library Science got Hitched in the 1960s

 Data Management and Metadata Library Science experts started us down the path in the 1960s or even earlier in a smaller segment towards Master Data Management concepts we know most recently from the DMBoK – Data Management Body of Knowledge.
-This came from an information theory from the off-line world a hundred years ago.
-Card Catalog systems models drove how we approached metadata citing our datasets and sources.
-From there, we had myriads of data catalogs from academic community models from ResearchGate to university facilities to aggregating harvesters like data.gov catalog.
+This came from an information theory from the offline world a hundred years ago.
+Card Catalog systems models drove how we approached metadata by citing our datasets and sources.
+From there, we had myriads of data catalogs from academic community models from ResearchGate to university facilities to aggregating harvesters like the data.gov catalog.

 Many reach beyond their envisioned limits.
 Yet they are still adapting well.

-- Data Products Linking – Those digital object identifiers and other persistent URLs help address ethereal nature of data vs. the physical constructs of books (meaning, links can move thus references breaks – where physical items only disappear when books aren’t returned), yet the linking between metadata and data is still behind.
+- Data Products Linking – Those digital object identifiers and other persistent URLs help address the ethereal nature of data vs. the physical constructs of books (meaning, links can move thus references breaks – where physical items only disappear when books aren’t returned), yet the linking between metadata and data is still behind.

 Ten Years Later, Computer Science and Library Science Divorced.

 Ok, that’s a bit dark, yet it has some truth to it.
 Through all this in the 1970s, computer scientists stopped working on advancing library science constructs.
 Computer science found more alluring work to do, even though the cross-organizational heartburn was hard.

 The relationship got rocky.
 While Library science is not a dying field, it is a hybrid field now.
 Physical and data assets are on par with each other in value.
 They had a child to save the marriage, BUT it was rocky.
 They didn’t even name the child.
 That child would later self-name themselves in 2010 “Data Science”.
 Data Science became the poster child for “latchkey kid” finding its way much later on in life.
 We will tell you that part later.